grubersjoe/tabsnail/README.md

 [![CI](https://github.com/grubersjoe/tabsnail/actions/workflows/test.yml/badge.svg)](https://github.com/grubersjoe/tabsnail/actions/workflows/test.yml)

 This project is a **work in progress** to bring [Fiona's](https://runjak.codes/) brilliant idea to
-life: display the tab bar in a snail-like layout around the page.
+life: display your web brower's tab bar in a snail-like layout around the page.
 The more tabs you have open, the bigger the snail grows!

 ![Screenshot](tabsnail.png)